 - Resolving a “cloud” on title

-In a standard transaction with title insurance, we typically recommend the use of a Warranty Deed instead, which is a document where the seller warrants or guarantees that the seller holds good title to the property, and will defend the buyer against any other claimants who might challenge the buyer’s title.
-In this scenario, the seller usually buys or splits the cost of a title insurance policy for the buyer, which serves as the first line of defense in case any title problems arise.
+In a transaction with title insurance, we typically recommend the use of a Warranty Deed instead, which is a document where the seller warrants or guarantees that the seller holds good title to the property.
+This deed provides better protection for the buyer.

 Why hire an attorney to draft your deed?

-In the state of Ohio, deed drafting is considered a legal service that only an attorney can provide.
-All title companies use an attorney to draft deeds in arm’s length real estate transactions.
+In Ohio, only an attorney can draft a deed for others.
+All title companies must use an attorney to draft deeds.

-Many potential clients ask why they need to engage a lawyer to draft a deed if they can download a form off the Internet and take it to the recorder’s office.
-The obvious answer is that deeds are permanently recorded with the county and errors won’t be noticed for years, sometimes decades, down the line.
+Many clients ask why they need to engage a lawyer to draft a deed if they can download a form off the Internet.
+The obvious answer is that the recorder’s office is happy to take your money now and accept a defective deed.
+Errors won’t be noticed for years, sometimes decades, down the line.
 By that time, it’s often too late to reach the seller to correct the problem.

 Here’s a short list of potential issues that we commonly see when property owner try their hand at drafting their own deeds: